Best Multi-Function Stroller 2023

 Details: Evenflo Pivot Xpand

 Evenflo doesn’t often get praise for their strollers–low price usually means low quality.
-But we couldn’t help be intrigued with the new Evenflo Pivot Xpand Modular Travel System.
+But we couldn’t help but be intrigued with the new Evenflo Pivot Xpand Modular Travel System.
 Based off the Pivot, a single seat modular frame stroller, the Xpand adds new features including a surprisingly easy conversion to a double stroller using no tools.

 The biggest difference: the Pivot Xpand offers 22 different seating options to the Pivot’s six options.
 Watch how the Xpand converts: